krenalis/krenalis/doc/src/getting-started.md

 There are several ways you can install Meergo.
 Choose the method that you deem most suitable for your needs and skills:

 - [Download a pre-built release](#download-a-pre-built-release).
 Recommended if you want to start using Meergo immediately without needing to compile or customize the executable.
-- [Build with your custom connectors](#build-with-your-custom-connectors).
-Recommended if you wish to choose the connectors to include in the executable.
+- [Build with your custom connectors and data warehouses](#build-with-your-custom-connectors-and-data-warehouses).
+Recommended if you wish to choose the connectors and the data warehouses to include in the executable.
 - [Build from Git source](#build-from-git-source).
 Recommended if you want to work with Meergo's source code.

 ### Download a pre-built release